Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 But again, for this to really have any effect, several things must come together:

-- the attacker must be able to place HTML in the `<head>` (because CSP meta tags can only be used there)
+- The attacker must be able to place HTML in the `<head>` (because CSP meta tags can only be used there)
-- the CSP is not set via HTTP
+- The CSP is not set via HTTP
-- the complete remaining page is converted to `text/plain`, which makes this definitively not a stealthy attack
+- The complete remainder of the page is converted to `text/plain`, which makes this definitively not a stealthy attack

 So we can conclude: It is important to know about `<plaintext>`.
 But if we follow tried and tested security rules (for example the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/)), we will remain safe from this ancient evil.

+_I’d like to thank [Tom Schuster](https://hachyderm.io/@evilpie), Christian Vogl, and Daniela Strehl for valuable input to this article._